zenquessence/zenquessence/README.md

 # Yo!
 I'm Zenquessence 🎨💻

-Just another human trying to bridge the gap between pixels and code.
-I'm a beginner on GitHub, but I've been playing with designs for a while now.
+Just a regular human trying to connect pixels and code.
+Still a GitHub newbie, but I’ve been messing around with design for quite a while.

-**Currently in "Learning Mode":**
+**Currently in full “Learning Mode”** 🚀

-- **Design:** Experimenting with layout, typography, and brand vibes.
+**Design**: Playing with layouts, typography, and overall brand vibes.
-- **Code:** Breaking things until they work (aka learning to program).

----
+**Code**: Breaking stuff until it finally works (that’s how I learn 😅).

-> "Design is how it works, and Code is how we build it."
+“Design is how it works,
+Code is how we build it.”

-I'm always open to feedback or collaboration.
-Let's build something cool!
+Always open to feedback, ideas, or collaborations.
+Let’s build something cool together 🔥